learn-co-curriculum/git-github-intro-to-version-control/README.md

 ## Identify Benefits of Version Control Systems

-There are a number benefits we get when we use a VCS such as Git to manage our
+There are a number of benefits we get when we use a VCS such as Git to manage our
 work:

 - Automatically create a backup of our project.